diramputri/Basic-Algorithms/README.md

 # Fetch-The-Breed
 Have you ever came across a good boy (or girl) and wondered what kind of breed(s) he/she is?
 With this program, all you need is a picture to give you the answer.
-The classifier is inspired by my PI's mixed breed rescue dog Butterscotch- we still have no idea what breeds she is.
+The classifier is inspired by my PI's mixed breed rescue dog Butterscotch- we still have no idea what breeds she is, and we want to use this project to find out.
 This project is my first step in larger data science endeavors, and it may help other motivated novices!

 Included: